-The software changes introduced in this release primarily affect the FM SDK, as detailed in "FM Migration" on page 13.
+The software changes introduced in this release primarily affect the FM SDK, as detailed in ""FM Migration" on page 13" on page "FM Migration" on page 13.
 Any additional changes are described in the following sections.

-FM SDK (formerly PPO) is now included with the PTK software
+FM SDK (formerly PPO) is now included with the SafeNet ProtectToolkit software